 SCHOOLS CONTINUE TO SERVE LOCAL FOOD

-Nearly ¼ of schools are supporting local agriculture and serving local foods in their emergency feeding programs.
-While disruptions in global supply chains may temporarily reduce food availability and increase costs, local food chains may be more reliable and consistent.
+Nearly ¼ of schools supported local agriculture and serving local foods in their emergency feeding programs.
+While disruptions in global supply chains may temporarily reduce food availability and increase costs, local food chains can be more reliable and consistent.

 INVEST IN COMMUNITIES